jayfreestone/portfolio-06/.platform-workflow/README.md

 The workflow requires the following secrets be set up for the repository:

-- `APPLICATION`: The application 'name' used for both the folder in the platform's `applications` directory, as well as the container repository.
-Example: `damascus-road`.
 - `PAT_GITHUB`: A Github [personal access token](https://github.com/settings/tokens) with the ability to write to the [platform repository](https://github.com/jayfreestone/platform).
 - `DIGITALOCEAN_ACCESS_TOKEN`: A Digital Ocean access token used to push to the container repository.